 Movement, dance, disco and everyday moments play a prominent role in your illustrations.
 How did the pandemic affect your relationship to your work?

 It’s funny, because although I love the busyness of London, you never really get a minute to slow down, stop and take a minute for yourself or assess where you are at.
 The pandemic and working from home really allowed me that time to refine my handwriting to a point where I was really happy with what I was producing.
 Of course not being out and about was tough, but I drew on a lot of past experiences and self initiated projects to keep me motivated.
 I also had a lot of encouragement from my partner who always champions my work.

 How do you hope people will react or feel when viewing your work?
 Is there anything in particular you hope viewers will think about?

 I want people viewing my work to feel a sense of happiness, joy, and playfulness.
 I try not to take life too seriously, it should be fun and being able to portray my personality and outlook on life in my work is very important to me.
 Even with topics such as climate change and sustainability which are pretty heavy and important topics at the moment, I feel that you can still make something joyful and upbeat whilst sending a powerful message.

-Your work is characterised by an exuberant, vibrant approach to colour.
-Is there a specific influence behind your expressive colour palette?
+Your work is characterised by an exuberant, vibrant approach to color.
+Is there a specific influence behind your expressive color palette?